 NHL Game Summary - Winnipeg at Florida

-Ondrej Pavelec stopped 38 shots in the triumph.
+Ondrej Pavelec was beaten five times on 33 shots in the setback.

 "We have another game in 24 hours against one of the top teams in the East and one of the top teams in our division right now, so if we can't get up for tomorrow, we have bigger issues," Jets forward Blake Wheeler said about his team's game against Tampa Bay on Friday.

 Enstrom's blast from a failed Panthers' clearing attempt at the 7:38 mark of the final period gave Winnipeg a 3-2 edge, but it was all Florida from there.

 Mueller picked up a rebound on the left side and lifted a shot over Pavelec from the edge of the crease on a power play to make it 3-3 at 11:20.
 Just 77 seconds later, after Jokinen went off for tripping, Kovalev's wrister put the hosts on top.

 It became 5-3 on a broken play.
 Huberdeau rolled up the left-wing side with Jack Skille on his right for an odd-man rush.
 The rookie attempted to pass across the crease, but the disc caromed off the body of Enstrom and over the goal line before the net came off its pegs with 4:31 to go.

 Kopecky added a late empty-net score to seal the victory.

 Brian Campbell's slap shot from the point on a Florida power play was the game's first goal at the 5:14 mark of the second period.